HSC8057 : Global Health

 Assessment Rationale And Relationship

-The written assignments will test students’ knowledge, understanding and critical analysis of key issues of global health, by way of an in-depth examination of an issue or topic covered in the module.
+The first written assignment will test students’ knowledge, understanding and capacity for critical analysis of key issues of global health, by way of a structured question that requires substantial reference to relevant scientific literature and demands critical thinking skills that emphasise contrasting perspectives on one or more global health issues of contemporary concern.
+The second assignment tests similar abilities by way of an in-depth examination of an issue or topic covered in the module.
 Students will thus have an opportunity to pursue their own distinctive interests within a rigorous analytical framework.

 A formative 'surgery' will be held on the essay assignments.